What Is Advocacy?

 Why is it important?

 You may ask, "Why do my voice and involvement matter?"
 Breast cancer research is very prominent.
 However, that awareness does not extend to metastatic breast cancer.
 Only 2 to 5 percent of the money raised for breast cancer research is devoted to MBC research.
 MBC affects 6 to 10 percent of those diagnosed with breast cancer.
-Around 30 percent of those diagnosed with breast cancer will experience metastasis.
 Advocacy efforts personalize MBC and show more than numbers.6

 Living with MBC feels discouraging.
 Joining advocacy efforts provides a focus beyond disease management.
 Finding ways to impact the lives of others gives a sense of purpose.
 Use your creativity to donate proceeds of a fundraiser to research.
 Send a gift of comfort to someone newly diagnosed.
 Lobby government officials for research and funding.
 The options are endless.
 Each person makes a difference.